General Competition Rules

 For the USA:

-From the entry fees of the Open class $10 from each team goes to the host. $10 from each starter goes to the AWI.
+From each entry fee of the Open Overall, $10 from each team goes to the host and $10 goes to AWI.

-From each $20 entry fee of the Open Cash and Catch this year, $ 5 goes to the club, $ 7 goes to the winner, and $8 goes to AWI .
+From each entry fee of the Open Toss and Catch, $5 goes to the host, $7 goes to the winner, and $8 goes to AWI .

-From the entry fees of the Recreational Freestyle class, $5 from each competitor entry goes to the host and $10 to the AWI.
+From each entry fee of the Recreational Freestyle class, $5 from each competitor entry goes to the host and $10 goes to AWI.

-From the entry fees of the Recreational Toss and Catch class, $5 from each competitor entry goes to the host and $10 to the AWI.
+From each entry fee of the Recreational Toss and Catch class, $5 from each competitor entry goes to the host and $10 to the AWI.

 The times for registration opening and closing will be announced before the date of each event.
 Please arrive on time, or you will not be allowed to register and compete.
-NO LATE REGISTRATIONS ARE ALLOWED.
-Once registration is closed, no more entries will be accepted.
+ONCE ON-SITE REGISTRATION IS CLOSED, NO MORE ENTRIES WILL BE ACCEPTED.